magento/devdocs/src/guides/v2.3/inventory/architecture.md

 ### Dependencies in a standard installation

-For non-headless installations, Magento Inventory Management has dependencies on the following modules:
+For non-headless installations, Inventory Management has dependencies on the following modules:

 *  Backend
 *  BundleProduct